HauseMasterZ/yt-dlpg/README.md

 To Delete the file, uncheck the box and hit download.

 ## Archieve File
-Uses a archieve file to keep track of downloaded files so not to download them again.
-Creates a text file in the parent directory which contains all downloaded media.
+Uses a archieve file to keep track of downloaded files so not to download them again Creates a text file in the parent directory which contains all downloaded media.